ClarkCGA/multi-temporal-crop-classification-training-data/README.md

 *Notice: If running from EC2 you should replace the ip address by the public DNS of the EC2*
 <br />

-### Requirements
+## Requirements
 <br />

 Docker should be installed in your machine.

 The `workflow.ipynb` notebook requires 4 external files.
-- the file `data/2021_30m_cdls_clipped.tif` and this should be generated using the code in `clip.ipynb`.
+- the file `data/2022_30m_cdls_clipped.tif` and this should be generated using the code in `clip.ipynb`.
 You need to include the raw CDL data for this code.
-The raw data can be downloaded from [here](https://www.nass.usda.gov/Research_and_Science/Cropland/Release) (the 2021 version).
+The raw data can be downloaded from [here](https://www.nass.usda.gov/Research_and_Science/Cropland/Release) (the 2022 version).
-- the file `chip_bbox.geojson` which contains chip boundaries (in CDL crs), and attributes for chip centroids (in long, lat coordinates).
+- the file `data/chip_bbox.geojson` which contains chip boundaries (in CDL crs), and attributes for chip centroids (in long, lat coordinates).
 The chip centroids are needed to associate each chip to an HLS tile.
-- the file `sentinel_tile_grid.kml` for associating chips to HLS tiles.
+- the file `data/sentinel_tile_grid.kml` for associating chips to HLS tiles.
-- the file `chip_freq.csv` for reclassifying the original ~200 CDL values to 13 values (e.g. grass, forest, corn, cotton...)
+- the file `data/chip_freq.csv` for reclassifying the original ~200 CDL values to 13 values (e.g. grass, forest, corn, cotton...)
 <br />